 Common Question: Why Does Our Product Database Look Like a Service Parts Database?

 After analyzing many product databases from customers, it is apparent that companies are being saddled with “service parts” databases.
-This causes a basic mismatch between many forecasting and supply planning applications that are designed to work with non-intermittent demand histories.
+This causes a fundamental mismatch between many forecasting and supply planning applications that are designed to work with non-intermittent demand histories.

-This factors of product proliferation and increasing intermittency decrease the applicability of statistical forecasting methods and applications.
-All of this is in part hidden the fact that so few companies actually can calculate their forecast error at the product location combination.
+These factors of product proliferation and increasing intermittency decrease the applicability of statistical forecasting methods and applications.
+All of this is, in part, hidden the fact that so few companies actually can calculate their forecast error at the product location combination.